mesibo/python/README.md

 ## Mesibo Python API  [ BETA ]

 This repo contains the source code for Mesibo Real-Time Python API.
 Mesibo Python library is still **under-development**.
-However, is completelyt functional.
+However, it is completely functional.

 ### What is Mesibo?
 Mesibo offers everything to make your app real-time and scalable for your first billion users and the next.
 It's modular, lightweight and easy to integrate.

 Mesibo supports almost all popular platforms and languages for you to quickly build your applications.
-Whether you are developing mobile apps (Android, iOS, Java, Objective-C, C++), web apps (Javascript), integrating with backend (Linux, MacOS, Windows, Python, C++) or creating cool devices using Raspberry Pi, mesibo has APIs for you.
+Whether you are developing mobile apps (Android, iOS, Java, Objective-C, C++), web apps (Javascript), integrating with backend (Linux, MacOS, Windows, Python, C++) or creating cool devices using Raspberry Pi, Mesibo has APIs for you.

 Mesibo's high performance C++ and Python libraries enable you to interface your chat clients with various scientific computing and machine learning systems on your backend like TensorFlow, Matlab, Octave, NumPy etc to create a powerful chat experience.